 “Our data, involving 452 separate interactions, showed a significantly greater proportion of dogs approaching the model continuously without stopping when the tail wagged to the left, compared with a right wag, which was more likely to yield stops.”

-See: ‘Behavioural responses of dogs to asymmetrical tail wagging of a robotic dog replica‘, published in the latest issue of the journal Laterality.
+See: ‘Behavioural responses of dogs to asymmetrical tail wagging of a robotic dog replica‘, published in the journal Laterality.

 Note: The photo above is taken from a previous research project conducted at the same department.
 For this latest experiment, the robo-dog was modified by the addition of Parallax Stamp® Microcontroller circuit board and a 3 cm long white sock over the end of its tail.